The french traditional knife our grandfather used to carry is part of our history.

 This knife was used by shepherds and peasants who grew tobacco.

 When the plant was cut, the sticky sap would run down the knife.

 So that the hand wouldn't slip off the handle, it was decorated with 10 rosette-like studs, which are not always found on the today's knives.

 Nature has offered iron-ore, olive-trees, sun and cicadas' song.

-A cutler who loved his country very much has joined all these elements to create the Provencal.
+A cutler who loved his country very much combined all these elements to create the Provencal.

 This knife dates back to the end of the 19th Century.

-It was inspired by the Italian knives from Naples or Piedmont, but with an added Corisican flavour - its blade bears a revengeful inscription, making illusion to the Mérimée novel 'Colombe' which takes place in Corsica.
+It was inspired by the Italian knives from Naples or Piedmont, but with an added Corsican flavour - its blade bears a revengeful inscription, a reference to the Mérimée novel 'Colomba' which takes place in Corsica.